The safest, most effective therapies for optimal health!

 In addition to Chlorella, detoxification is important for your canine companion.
 Especially for an older animal, some body cleansing can help offset the declining ability to eliminate toxic substances. *Always check with your veterinarian for guidance on this.*

-Because Ena was raised from day one using Natural Dog Training, (or I should say, I was successfully de-programmed from my old conventional dog training beliefs), it is very easy and non-traumatic to give her a suppository.
+Because Ena was raised from day one using Natural Dog Training, (or I should say, I was successfully de-programmed from my old conventional dog training beliefs), it was very easy and non-traumatic to give her a suppository.

 NOTE: The process of inserting a suppository requires that the dog will be comfortable and supple with you in what for him/her is a vulnerable situation.